Learn English with Audio: Treat Your Ears to the Web’s Best Listening Practice Audio Tools

 - Your eyes can take a break from screens.
 Using audio tools does not require that you look at a screen—like your cell phone screen or computer screen—for long periods of time, the way video exercises and films do.
 These days, we are surrounded by visuals, on our laptops, tablets and cell phones… so it is great to give your eyes a break!
 Just relax, close your eyes and listen.

 - Audio is easy to find in several formats.
 You can download audio files online and upload them to your phone or iPod.
 You could go shopping for an audiobook or buy a CD English learning course to play in your car.
 They also tend to be less expensive than movie downloads or Blu-ray discs.

 - Audio can be used in your spare time and when you travel.
-For example, if you commute (take public transit) to school or to work, you can definitely use both audio and video tools to improve English.
+For example, if you take public transit to school or to work, you can definitely use both audio and video tools to improve English.
 But if you drive, then audio is the only way to learn, because you have to keep your eyes on the road!

-- Finally, audio can be very entertaining.
-Radio talks, radio shows and news are just the start.
+- Finally, audio can be a very entertaining form of English listening practice.
+Talk radio and news are just the start.
 There are radio dramas and comedies, podcasts and audiobooks available to you.
-The options are endless!
+As you’ll see below, the options are endless!

-- No matter what kind of audio tool you are using, you need to make sure that it is appropriate for your level of English.
-If you are a beginner, you will have a lot of difficulty understanding the readings of Shakespeare or a documentary on international financial systems.
-You are likely to get discouraged and stop using this kind of audio quickly.
-Do not waste your time; start slow and build up on your listening skills.
+- No matter what kind of English audio you choose, you need to make sure that it is appropriate (right) for your level of English.
+If you were a beginner, it would be hard for you to understand the readings of Shakespeare or a documentary on international financial systems.

 - It is also very important to have fun with audio.
 The readings of Shakespeare may be great practice for you as an advanced English speaker, but if you do not like poetry, you will probably not enjoy it that much.
 Choose an audiobook that you love or that interests you.
 Start on a new radio show.
 As long as you enjoy your learning, it will be beneficial to you.